-Online Grocery Shopping Proves Omnichannel is Now Ubiquitous Demand
+Online Grocery Shopping Proves Omnichannel is Now a Ubiquitous Demand

 Grocery stores were, until recently, firmly locked in the brick-and-mortar environment.
 However, emerging consumer preferences prove even this industry must be just as agile as all the others—and embracing the idea of online grocery shopping is a must.